-For time series, toggle the Trend line option and Metabase will auto-calculate a trend line.
-You can also add a Goal line by specifying a value and a label.
+For time series, toggle the trend line option and Metabase will auto-calculate a trend line.
+You can also add a goal line by specifying a value and a label.

 Line, area, or bar chart?

-We’ve been talking strictly about line charts so far, but bar and area charts are very similar, and there are good reasons to choose them instead of a line chart, depending on what you’re trying to communicate:
+We’ve been talking strictly about line charts so far, but bar charts and area charts are similar, and there are good reasons to choose them instead of a line chart, depending on what you’re trying to communicate:

 Here you can adjust the scale of the x and y axes.
 For the x axis, you can select either time series or ordinal scales.
 Time series will limit the number of values displayed, whereas the ordinal scale will list each value in the series along the x axis.
 Use an ordinal scale if you’re plotting steps in a sequence.

 For the y axis, you can select linear (the default), or power or log scales.
 Logarithmic scales are great for showing the rate of change over time, especially when your data has an exponential rise or decay.

 And you can probably just ignore power scales, as no one really uses them.